 But, there is one major difference between Cayman and other jurisdictions: it’s very difficult to get in.

 Cayman Islands banks now require (and strongly enforce) existing ties to the country.
 That means you (or your company) require clear and demonstrable ties to the Cayman Islands.
-Of course, exceptions are possible and ties can be acquired.
+Of course, exceptions are possible and you can obtain ties.
 Though in some cases, banks and bankers may be willing to accommodate looser ties than others depending on your profile.

 Prospective clients should expect to deposit at least US $50,000 to $100,000 when opening an offshore account here.
 But, amounts vary and ultimately depend on the bank and banker you approach for account opening.